alemedeiros/nnc-game/README.md

  * For a AI x AI game: `./nnc-game`
  * For a Human x AI game: `./nnc-game -human`
  * For serial AI functions: `./nnc-game -serial`

+Input is Size of desired game board.

+If on human mode, the coordinates for the player's move (top-left position is 0 0)